-Unfortunately, cyber fraudsters like to use pages where there is a payment form to test cards and have been taking advantage of the rise in online appeals/shopping during the lockdown period- they typically put through a low-value amount to see if the transaction will be processed.
+Unfortunately, cyber fraudsters like to use pages where there is a transactional form to test cards, where they typically put through a low-value amount to see if the transaction will be processed.

 That IP address can be added to the block list as described in the article Form & Web Widget Security

-6. If you are still finding card testing is coming in, then you could also look at setting up a new Web Widget and add the Widget Id from that new Widget into your page.
-Once done, delete the old Widget in settings so that the old Widget Id becomes completely redundant.
+- If you are still finding card testing is persistent, then you could also look at setting up a new Web Widget and replacing the Widget Id within the Widget code on your web page with the new one.
+Once completed, delete the old Widget in Donorfy so that the old Widget Id becomes completely redundant.

 For further reading about high-risk transactions, see this Knowledge Base article.